Word Processing in Groups

-Word Processing in Groups is a monograph in mathematics on the theory of automatic groups; these are a type of abstract algebra whose operations are defined by the behavior of finite automata.
+Word Processing in Groups is a monograph in mathematics on the theory of automatic groups, a type of abstract algebra whose operations are defined by the behavior of finite automata.
 The book's authors are David B. A. Epstein, James W. Cannon, Derek F. Holt, Silvio V. F. Levy, Mike Paterson, and William Thurston.
 Widely circulated in preprint form, it formed the foundation of the study of automatic groups even before its 1992 publication by Jones and Bartlett Publishers (ISBN 0-86720-244-0).

 Topics

 The book is divided into two parts, one on the basic theory of these structures and another on recent research, connections to geometry and topology, and other related topics.

 The first part has eight chapters.
 They cover automata theory and regular languages, and the closure properties of regular languages under logical combinations; the definition of automatic groups and biautomatic groups; examples from topology and "combable" structure in the Cayley graphs of automatic groups; abelian groups and the automaticity of Euclidean groups; the theory of determining whether a group is automatic, and its practical implementation by Epstein, Holt, and Sarah Rees; extensions to asynchronous automata; and nilpotent groups.

 The second part has four chapters, on braid groups, isoperimetric inequalities, geometric finiteness, and the fundamental groups of three-dimensional manifolds.